I pulled my arms around myself and stuck my mitten-covered hands in my pockets to keep them warm.

 "Hello Sir!"
 I said and bowed my head.

-«Clean my office before you finish up today.
-I have a bunch of meetings tomorrow.» He said, stopping in the doorway.
+"Clean my office before you go home.
+I have a bunch of meetings tomorrow."
+He said, stopping in the doorway.

 "Yes, Sir."
 I replied while stocking my cart with supplies.

-«Good» he said, turning on his heel and walking away.
-With a cart full of supplies, I made my way to the front desk.
+"Good" he said, turning on his heel and walking away.
+With my cart full, I made my way to the front desk.
 Mary, Carl’s wife, was sat in front of the computer.
 Her brown hair was pulled up in to a messy bun.

 "Hello Mary, may I have the lists, please?"